 - Portable projection screen

 Any exceptions to these policies will be made at the discretion of the Campus Center administration.

 To ensure that function spaces are used effectively and allocated fairly, the following guidelines apply at all times:

 - The Student Code of Conduct is in effect at all times.
-Violations of the Student Code of Conduct and all other College policies as outlined in Undergraduate and Graduate student handbooks and catalogues as well as in other official institutional publications will be subject to disciplinary action through the College’s disciplinary process.
+Violations of the Student Code of Conduct and all other College policies as outlined in Undergraduate and Graduate student handbooks as well as in other official institutional publications will be subject to disciplinary action through the College’s disciplinary process.

 - Failure to comply with all policies and/or cooperate with the Cabaret Staff or other College personnel during the course of an event will result in the immediate suspension and/or termination of the event and potential loss of future reservation privileges and possible disciplinary action.
 Policy infractions will minimally result in an official warning issued by Campus Center/Cabaret Management.
 Those in receipt of more than 2 warnings will be subject to disciplinary action as sanctioned by the Campus Center/Cabaret Management and/or referral to the Office of Student Conduct as applicable.

 - The organization/person requesting space usage will be financially liable for facility and/or equipment in the event of loss or damage (including, but not limited to that resulting from theft, abuse, or gross misuse) during their reservation.